roundcopy/pulent-2022/src/pages/posts/how-i-wrote-a-book-last-night-unleashing-the-power-of-ai.md

 I reran it with Claude, experimenting with prompts for more feedback.

 Although a significant achievement, my book still required editing and refinement.
+And I don't have time nor nerves for this.

-Now I sought assistance from a human editor and proofreader to ensure the final product was refined, coherent, and value-driven.
+Now it was the time to seek assistance from a human editor and proofreader to ensure the final product was refined, coherent, and value-driven.

 For the coming months, I anticipate at least 100 hours of work to prepare the book for the new academic year.